The general format for citing data using the APA 6th ed. (p. 211) is as follows:

 The third item cited above was retrieved from the APA Blog at http://blog.apastyle.org/apastyle/2013/12/how-to-cite-a-data-set-in-apa-style.html

 APA doesn't specifiy a format for those data sets that might be dynamic.
 But you could include when the data was generated in place of a URL.
-Ask your instructor what he prefers.
-See example below
+Ask your instructor what he/she prefers.
+See example below:

 Bureau of Labor Statistics.
 (2016).
 Consumer price index - all urban consumers, 1956-2016 [Time series].
 Generated July 6, 2016 (11:37:53 AM)

-There are a number of LibGuides/Research Guides, and FAQs on the Internet with examples for citing.
-Here's a few of them.
+There are a number of LibGuides/Research Guides and FAQs on the Internet with examples for citing.
+Here are a few of them.